-Parameter Description ODU Type Configuration Active ODU ID Indicates which outdoor unit is active at the moment.
+Parameter Description ODU Type Configuration n Active ODU ID Indicates which outdoor unit is active at the moment.
 This is the ODU that has been selected during terminal installation.
 ODU Type ID This is the ID of the ODU for which the parameters are displayed.
 This is the active ODU by default.
-When adding a new ODU, the following convention should be used: • The ID is a positive integer. • Range 1-32 is reserved for ST Engineering iDirect ODU types. • Range 33-64 is for user definable ODU types.
+When adding a new ODU, the following convention should be used: The ID is a positive integer.
+Range 1-32 is reserved for ST Engineering iDirect ODU types.
+Range 33-64 is for user definable ODU types.
 ODU Description This is a string describing the ODU.
 Power Off Timeout Not yet supported.
 Elevation Offset This parameter is used as input to the Point&Play app.
 It is the delta between the antenna real elevation and the elevation of the reference plane to which the smartphone will be placed for the elevation measurement.
 This offset is different for different antenna types.
 For ANT2010 75cm, the elevation offset is 72.97°.
 For ANT2025 1m, the elevation offset is 71.50°.
 For ANT2035 1.2m, the elevation offset is 68.40°.
 For a 3rd party antenna, contact your manufacturer for this value.
 Reflector Type This parameter is used as input to the Point&Play app.
-The following antenna types are supported: Single-offset antennas Off-axis or Offset feed Cassegrain antenna with a convex subreflector Gregorian antenna with a concave subreflector Gregorian Gregorian Gregorian Gregorian All ST Engineering iDirect antennas are single-offset antennas.
+The following antenna types are supported: Single-offset antennas Off-axis or Offset feed Cassegrain antenna with a convex subreflector Gregorian antenna with a concave subreflector All ST Engineering iDirect antennas are single-offset antennas.

 Parameter Description Linear Polarization Indication This parameter is used as input to the Point&Play app.
 It indicates the midrange value of the feed reading.
-For example, for ILB2220 this value should be set to 90°, since the reading is from 0° to 180°.
+For example, if the reading is from 0° to 180° the value is 90°.
 Positive Feed Reading This parameter is used as input to the Point&Play app.
 This indicates if the feed reading is clockwise or counterclockwise: Clockwise means that the reading from the lowest degrees to the highest degrees is done clockwise.
 Counterclockwise means that the reading from the lowest degrees to the highest degrees is done counterclockwise.
-For example, for ILB2120 this value should be set to 'clockwise' as the reading from 0° to 180° is done clockwise.
+For example, if the reading from 0° to 180° is done clockwise the value is 'clockwise'.
+If the reading from -45° to +45° is done counterclockwise, the value is 'counterclockwise'.
 Feed Reading When RX Hor This parameter is used as input to the Point&Play app.
 It indicates the feed reading when the antenna and (i)LNB are aligned with a linear polarized horizontal signal from the satellite.
 For example, for the combination ANT2010 (75cm) and ILB2120(Ku) this is +90°.
 Single Coax Indicates if the Tx and Rx of the iLNB are combined into a single coax.
 This is the case for ILNB2220 and ILNB2221.
 Receive LNB Type Single/Dual indicates that the LNB contains one or two local oscillators.
-Multi band indicates that the LNB contains more than two local oscillators.
+Multiband indicates that the LNB contains more than two local oscillators.
 All ST Engineering iDirect iLNBs have two local oscillators, except ILB2210, which has one local oscillator.
 This is usually indicated on the LNB itself or can be found in the data sheet.
 22 kHz Tone Used to inform the LNB about the frequency band it needs to use.
 Refer to the LNB data sheet to know the value.
-Possible values are: Off On Band selection Voltage Used to inform the LNB about which polarization it needs to use.
+Possible values are: • Off • On • Band selection Voltage Used to inform the LNB about which polarization it needs to use.
 Refer to the LNB data sheet to know which value to set.
-Possible values are: Off Fixed 13 V Fixed 18 V
+Possible values are: • Off • Fixed 13 V • Fixed 18 V